atomdax/Yotoken/doc/build-osx.md

 Mac OS X Build Instructions and Notes
 =====================================

-This guide will show you how to build yotokend (headless client) for OSX.
+This guide will show you how to build yotokensd (headless client) for OSX.

 Notes
 -----